Nigerian rapper, Dablixx Oshaa dies of stomach pain

 By Ada Osadebe

-Nigerian trap rapper, Oniyide Azeez, best known as Dablixx Osha died on Monday evening hours after complaining of stomach pain.
+Nigerian trap rapper, Oniyide Azeez, best known as Dablixx Osha, is dead.
+He died on Monday evening hours after complaining of stomach pain.

 The ‘No Feelings’ crooner’s demise is coming weeks after he released a song titled ‘Pray We Live Long’, where he claimed his mother dreamt he died.